-The joys of Waitomo will begin to appear when you stop just out of the township at Waitomo Orchard and Gifts.
+The joys of Waitomo will begin to appear when you stop just out of the township.

 The golden land stretches out seemingly forever and the place sparkles in sunshine many days of the year with ripe green grass as your view.
 It’s terrific.

 Te Kuiti is known locally as Meadsville – the home of famous rugby player and long-time resident, the late Colin Meads.
 Everyone in town has their own treasured Meads story and they proudly tell you the rugby great was often spotted in town.
 There are pictures on display in the main street that any TK resident will gladly point out to you.

 The other title the town has proudly adopted is 'the sheep shearing capital of the world'.
 A great sheep-shearing statue stands in the middle of Te Kuiti township that’s well worth a look and every year the town hosts a muster where 2,000 sheep charge down the main street.